How to use the documentation system

 To give you the flexibility to choose how you access our information, we make much of our content available in both HTML and PDF formats.

-If the help topic is included in a PDF guide, you will see the PDF button on the toolbar.
+If the topic is included in a PDF guide, you will see the PDF button on the toolbar.
 Click this to open the PDF in a new tab.
 Once opened, you can download and save the PDF locally so you can access the content when you need it.

-We are always interested to receive your feedback or comments regarding our help and how we can improve it for you.
+We are always interested to receive your feedback or comments regarding our documentation and how we can improve it for you.
 If you can't find the information you need, or if you notice something that is incorrect or that could be explained better, click the email button and drop us a message.

 Please note, if you are requiring product support, please contact the Support Team direct.
 For details about how to raise Support tickets, see our knowledge base.

-Troubleshooting the help
+Troubleshooting the documentation system

 If the issue persists, please contact us at [email protected].